DSIP-UPatras/ICASSP2019_TCN/README.md

 ### Acknowledgements
 The work is supported by the "Andreas Mentzelopoulos Scholarships for the University of Patras" and the VUB-UPatras International
-Joint Research Group (IJRG) on ICT.
+Joint Research Group on ICT (JICT).

 ### Contact Details